matlach/atinject/README.md

 ## Miscellaneous

+Notable differences with JavaEE:

+Inject:
+- CDI, skip CDI.current()
+- @Named, no default value, value unique restriction is relaxed

+EJB:
+- asynchronous, is applied inside the same class
+- schedule, notation using int instead of String, clustered

+JSR-356 (websockets)
+- session, custom implementation
+- endpoint, not used

 TODO, suggested jvm switches (java7u21)
 * -Xms1g : Specify the initial size, in bytes, of the memory allocation pool.
 * -Xmx1g : Specify the maximum size, in bytes, of the memory allocation pool.